JPEG Saver's config dialog — Main tab

 The three-state checkbox above the transition list allows you to easily enable or disable all transitions at once.

 The big button on the right opens and closes the transition preview window.
 The window uses the selected transition to swap between two example images.

 Transition speed slider

-This slider provides some control over how quickly the transitions happen.
-The default setting is in the middle, settings to the left slow the transitions down and moving the slider to the right speeds things up.
+This slider provides some degree of control over how quickly the transitions happen.
+The default setting is 100%, with options to the left slower and to the right faster.
 The transition preview window updates to show the speed selected.